Skip to content Skip to navigation

 Dietary recommendations for vomiting and diarrhea

 • In the first 12 to 24 hours, sip clear liquids only.
-Frequent small amounts are best.
+Consuming small amounts frequently is preferred.

-• Clear liquids include: Gatorade, herbal teas, popsicle, bullion, broth, jello, water or ice chips, caffeine-free carbonated beverages (ginger ale and 7-up), apple juice.
+• Clear liquids include: Gatorade, herbal teas, popsicles, bullion, broth, jello, water or ice chips, caffeine-free carbonated beverages (ex. ginger ale and 7-up), apple juice.

-• In the next 12 to 24 hours, add frequent small amounts of: toast, soda crackers, rice, soup (not creamed), pretzels, banana, applesauce, white potato (no butter or sour cream), noodles.
+• In the next 12 to 24 hours, add frequent small amounts of bland foods such as toast, crackers, rice, soup (not creamed), pretzels, bananas, applesauce, white potato (no butter or sour cream), noodles.

 • After 2 to 3 days, if you continue to improve, you may add more foods.
 Do not rush back to a full, regular diet.
-Avoid the following for several days to a week: milk products, raw fruits and vegetables, spicy foods or fatty foods (including gravies), alcohol, caffeine, nicotine.
-Note: If vomiting or diarrhea reoccurs, go back a stage and advance more slowly.
+Avoid the following for several days: milk products, raw fruits and vegetables, spicy foods or fatty foods, alcohol, caffeine, nicotine.
+Note: If vomiting or diarrhea reoccurs, go back one stage and advance more slowly.